SOCIAL STUDIES DEPARTMENT OFFERINGS

 PUBLIC SPEAKING (EN9049) 0.5 credit

-Public Speaking helps students prepare for various speaking situations.
+This course emphasizes the importance of effective public speaking in academic and real-world settings.
 Students are guided toward the creative development of speaking forms: process, persuasive, and informational.
 Additional skills emphasized include planning, preparing, and presenting a speech, the incorporation of technology, and critical evaluation.
+Students will also explore possible careers within the various fields of communications.
+Communication Arts 1: Public Speaking also serves as the foundational course in the Communications Pathway.

 BUSINESS DEPARTMENT OFFERINGS